angelarias2014/Omni-YieldRouter/setup.md

-# CrossYield AggLayer Setup Guide
+# CrossYield CrossChain Router Setup Guide

 This project is now fully functional!
 Here's how to get it running: